Kaptoiiika/todolistredux/README.md

 [styled-components](https://styled-components.com)

 ### How to run project
+Before start you need install dependencies

+`npm install`

-For builing project you can use the following commands: npm run build - building production version (minimized and optimized).
-The project will be builded into build folder npm run start - building development hot-reloaded
+For builing project you can use the following commands:

+`npm run build` - building production version (minimized and optimized).
+The project will be builded into build folder

+`npm run start` - building and start development hot-reloaded server on port 3000 (default), and you can check project in browser at http://localhost:3000